Mobile Photography with a Samsung S9 +

 Live Focus is really easy to use, open the camera and swipe across the top.
 You have to move a certain distance back, otherwise, you’ll get a too close warning, as can be seen above.
 However, the effect is very noticeable when you get it right.
 The example is the two pictures above.
 It just focuses on a particular bit of the guitar fretboard, throwing the front and back out of focus and gives the picture a bit more depth.

 Whether this will be useful, it depends on how often you take pictures of your food!
 Because if you do it a lot, read on!
 Swipe to Food Mode, and make sure your plate is in the highlighted area, the bracketed square.

 To adjust the tint or colour temperature, touch the palette on the right-hand side of the screen, and then drag the slider so its colours suit you.
 Then take the picture.
 As with all these modes, practice makes perfect!

 A panorama is a great way of filling the screen and getting everything in.
 It’s also handy if you can’t step back any further to get the whole subject in the frame.
 Also, don’t forget you can take a panorama in portrait mode too!
 As can be seen below;

 Panorama – Photography with a Samsung S9 plus

-I couldn’t step any further back, due to not wanting to be run over by cars!
-So, panorama portrait mode came to the rescue!
+I couldn’t step back any further, due to not wanting to be run over by cars!
+So, a portrait mode panorama came to the rescue!
 Below is the traditional landscape panorama of Brighton Pier at sunset.
 The first image is standard as it was taken.
 The second is put through our old friend, Windows Photos, the free program included with Windows 10.
 Windows Photos (How to Guide).